FAQs

 General

-A student-run agency is an agency managed by and operated by students.
-Though different agencies vary in specialty, they generally exist to provide students with real-world experience in a controlled environment with advisors to help guide them when needed.
-Faculty-led means that the students have oversight from faculty advisors that help guide and facilitate student work.
+A student-run agency is managed and operated by students with a variety of backgrounds and specialties, to provide them with real-world experience in a controlled environment.
+A faculty-led agency has oversight from faculty advisors to help guide and facilitate student work.

 Technically Speaking is a student-run, faculty-led Ad and PR agency at RIT within the School of Communication.
-See the About Us page for more information.
+See our About Us page for more information.

 Students

-Students must enroll in the course on RIT’s Student Information Systems (SIS) for the fall and spring semesters.
+Students must enroll in the course on RIT’s Student Information System (SIS) for the fall and spring semesters.
 Upon enrollment, students will submit an official application to join the agency.

-There are two prerequisite courses for joining Technically Speaking: COMM 211 Principles of Advertising and COMM 212 Public Relations.
+Technically Speaking requires two courses completed before joining: COMM 211 Principles of Advertising and COMM 212 Public Relations

 Technically Speaking is a 3-credit course per semester.
-On a weekly basis, as is expected with 3-credit courses at RIT, students are expected to do 10 hours of work for the agency, including clients.
+On a weekly basis, as is expected with 3-credit courses at RIT, students are expected to have 10 hours of work for the agency, which includes work for clients.

 Students are expected to commit to a full academic year in the agency.
 This allows for the front-end of the year to be spent learning the ropes of the agency and the remainder of the time jumping into work.
 The full year allow for tangible results and contributes to professional experience.
 For AdPR students, Technically Speaking will be a capstone alternative.